cypressf/dominion/README.md

 *   [postgresql](http://www.postgresql.org/download/) (or another SQL database that's compatible with SQLAlchemy)

 Use the installation method of your choice to get all the requirements on your computer.
 Mac users: I recommend using [homebrew](http://mxcl.github.com/homebrew/) to install what you can.
-Linux users: I recommend using you're favorite package manager (apt-get, yum, pacman, etc).
+Linux users: I recommend using your favorite package manager (apt-get, yum, pacman, etc).
 Windows users: [chocolatey](http://chocolatey.org/) package manager may help.

 ### Python package installation